zlatnivjetar/vite-tailwind-landing-page/README.md

 # Vite + Tailwind Landing Page
-See the page at https://zlatnivjetar.github.io/vite-tailwind-landing-page/
+See the page at: https://zlatnivjetar.github.io/vite-tailwind-landing-page/